Abedalnabi/react-qustions/Components-lifecycle.md

 - how can we send props from parents to child?
 - how can we edit some data(props) we catch in the child component from the parent component and show the modification we made in the parent?
 - what type of props are in React?
-  -array
-  -object
-  -string
-  -Number
+  - array
+  - object
+  - string
+  - Number

 - Chose the correct answer => if we need to send data from child to parent we should do?
-  -send function with parameters to child component -send props from child to parent directly
+  - send function with parameters to child component
+  - send props from child to parent directly

 - Mention the types of components in react?
 - Mention the react functional component lifecycle phases and explain each one